 Article 7.6.29.

-Water based foam
+Water-based airway-occluding foam

-Water based foam is a low to high density foam created with air.
+Water-based airway-occluding foam is a low- to medium-expansion foam created by mixing foam concentrate, water, and air.
 The principle is that animals in their housing or in a confined area are covered with a blanket of foam and that the animals will die due to occlusion of the airways leading to cessation of brain and heart activity (Benson et al 2009).
 Due to the density, the foam will not penetrate narrow openings or mesh wire structures.
 This method requires little human-animal interaction and has the capacity to effectively kill large numbers of animals.
+However, because of its negative implications for animal welfare, airway-occluding foam should be avoided in chicken and turkeys and must be used only as an absolute last resort for ducks and pigs, for example, in a situation involving a structurally unstable barn that can’t be entered by humans but contains badly burned animals.
+It must not be used in ruminants.

 Animal welfare concerns